-[INCLUDE PORTIONS OF THE AMS ASSESSMENT THAT LIST OR DETAIL CRITICAL PORT OPERATIONS AND/OR INFRASTRUCTURE FOR THE COTP ZONE.]
+[INCLUDE PORTIONS OF THE AMS ASSESSMENT THAT LIST OR DETAIL CRITICAL PORT OPERATIONS AND/OR INFRASTRUCTURE FOR THE COTP ZONE.
+MAY INCORPORATE BY REFERENCE THE SECTION OF THE AMS ASSESSMENT THAT CONTAINS THIS LIST.]

-(a) (U) [Due to the nature of the information in the AMS

-Assessment, this appendix will be designated SSI and should be maintained separately from the AMSP in accordance with 49 here if necessary.
+(a) (U) [Due to the nature of the information in the AMS Assessment, this appendix will be designated SSI and should be maintained separately from the AMSP in accordance with 49 CFR Part 1520.
+Incorporate the AMS Assessment by reference here if necessary.
 A summary, if included, must be marked with the appropriate security designation.]